Share with your friends!

 Original content by Amber Liu-

-Why am I not loosing weight?
+Why am I not losing weight?
 Do you always have this concern?

 You go to the gym for workouts five or more times a week, have a healthy diet, always be in a good mood, follow the right guide of losing weight, but no mater how hard you try, what you do, you still cannot change your weight?
 Fat loss is still a complicated subject to study, many possible limiting factors could affect people’s ability to loss fat such as exercise factor, diet factor, physiologic factor and social factor.

 Well, we might be curious why is still not working?
-Why am I not loosing weight?
+Why am I not losing weight?

 We need to go deeper physiological level to figure out what might happen in our body system.
-Therefore, there are main four factors may contribute to your goal of loosing weight.
+Therefore, there are main four factors may contribute to your goal of losing weight.
 There are: